AnirudhRahul/Reddit-Embed/README.md

 If you wan't a similiar basic example, with some more detailed documentaiton go  to [basic-demo.html](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/demos/basic_demo.html)

 If you wan't an even more advanced example you can take a look at the [source for the GH pages demo](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/index.html)

+## Methods
+### red.embed(url, div, opts = defaults)
+* url : absolute url that points to an about.json file for a reddit post
+* div : javascript DOM element that we want to add contents to
+* opts: optional arguement, specifying any options we want to override from the defaults

+Embeds the contents of *url* into *div*

+### red.embedAll()
+Loops through reddit-embed divs, and embeds content in them if the have a valid link in their red-href attribute.

+Also note that a red-opts attribute containing a JSON object of options to override from default is also supported.

+Note that this function should only be called after a page's HTML has finished loading

+### red.setDefaults(newDefaults)
+* newDefaults: And object containing all or some of the options specified in the section below

 ## Options